maya461/SkyCast/README.md

 # SkyCast
-SkyCast – Real-time weather info for any city with a clean, responsive design.
+SkyCast – Real-time weather info for any city.

 SkyCast is a simple and responsive web application that shows real-time weather information for any city using the OpenWeatherMap API.